dataspace4health-lu/helm-edc-federated-catalog/components/federated-catalog/README.md

 1. Build and push the edc-federated-catalog image.
     1.1  Repo for the code base - **edc-federated-catalog**
 2. Run **make refresh** on top level of the helm directy to build and install the helm
+3. A list of participnats can be updated by applying new config map with name **participants-configmap** or update the participants.json in the repo.

 # Contribute
 Author : Aastha Rai